Cream Cheese Stuffed Baby Bell Pepper Appetizer | Made by Meaghan Moineau

 Can I make the dressing ahead of time?

-Can I use a different type of lettuce?
+Can I use another type of miso?

 Nutrition